EXHIBITION “CAMILLE” BY SYLVAIN FRAYSSE

-This exhibition is the result of a collaborative effort between Montpellier Artistic Project (MAP), a student association at Montpellier University's Faculty of Medicine that aims to promote artistic activities among students, FRAC, and artist Sylvain Fraysse.
+This exhibition is the result of a collaboration between the Montpellier Artistic Project (MAP)—a student organization at the Montpellier School of Medicine dedicated to promoting artistic activities among students—the FRAC, and the artist Sylvain Fraysse.

-This exhibition, initiated by students from the Faculty, was also selected to be part of Montpellier'sbid to become European Capital of Culture in 2028!
+This exhibition, organized by students from the Faculty, was also selected to be part of Montpellier’sbid to become the European Capital of Culture in 2028!

-This work provides an opportunity to open the former dissection room of the Historic Building of the Montpellier-Nîmes Faculty of Medicine to the public for the first time, thereby bringing its heritage to life.
+This exhibition offers the public its first-ever opportunity to visit the former dissection room in the Historic Building of the Montpellier-Nîmes Faculty of Medicine, thereby bringing its heritage to life.

 2780